Algorithm that decodes the "neural code" of genius

 Quantum G Testing is the first step toward unlocking what truly matters: the ability to solve the most complex challenges facing humanity.

-• The diagnostic potential of the Quantum G testing system far exceeds traditional intelligence assessment methods, providing a comprehensive analysis of an individual’s neurocognitive metrics.
+The diagnostic potential of the Quantum G testing system is far broader than the current capabilities of its beta version and provides a comprehensive analysis of an individual’s neurocognitive metrics.
 This test not only identifies specific areas of genius but also uncovers the innate features of brain neuroarchitecture that shape one’s unique thinking style.
-By analyzing unconscious reactions during testing, the system captures characteristic thinking patterns, unique mechanisms of perception and information processing, and their corresponding behavioral traits — all of which make up a person’s intellectual profile but are typically hidden from superficial observation.
+By analyzing unconscious reactions during testing, the system captures characteristic thinking patterns, unique mechanisms of perception and information processing, and their corresponding behavioral traits—all of which make up a person’s intellectual profile but are typically hidden from superficial observation.

 However, the full spectrum of identified metrics will become relevant only in the future, when The World of Geniuses project launches its specialized educational system, with the start scheduled for 2030 and full implementation by 2040.
 It is at that time that each child's unique characteristics will play a key role in shaping the educational process, aimed at unlocking their genius potential.
 Our experts will be able to effectively use all the data gathered to achieve the best possible results.